College of Public Health Graduate Student Scholarships

 - Future Faculty Fellowships, which are meant to attract outstanding students who would diversify the professoriate.
 Candidates are newly admitted graduate students from underrepresented groups in an applicant’s discipline who show exceptional leadership or have overcome significant obstacles in pursuing academic careers.
 For more information, visit the Future Faculty Fellow Program webpage.

 These fellowships provide a stipend plus tuition for two years.
-Graduate assistantships from the College of Public Health cover tuition for the remaining years of study.
 Check out this Fellowship FAQ for more answers to common questions.

 Information on fellowship-related workshops for current graduate students can be found in the Deadlines and Events section of Scholar Development and Fellowships Advising.
 Resources for preparing applications can be found under Application Resources.